-The site consists of approximately 38.83 acres and is vacant.
-The proposed development is to consist of 4 lots, three of which range between 4.92 and 5.03 acres.
-The fourth lot will comprise the remaining acreage of approximately 23.87 acres.
-The Proposed Lot Layout Plan is presented in Figure 2.
+The site consists of approximately 41.06 acres and is partially developed.
+The proposed subdivision is to consist of 4 lots, three of which are to range between 5.00 to 5.027 acres.
+The fourth lot will comprise the remaining acreage of approximately 25.989 acres.
+The existing single-family residence, sheds, miscellaneous structures, well and septic are to remain on the larger lot.
+The Proposed Lot Layout is presented in Figure 2.